tokbochi/tokbochi.github.io/_posts/2025-11-04-Intro-to-Vulnhub.md

 - importance + usage
 - iso files

 **METASPLOITABLE 2**
 Metasploitable: 2 is a popular beginner vulnerable machine used for testing.

 Check hash values to ensure the integrity of download files:
-[Download site for Metasploitable 2][meta-site]
-Here you should find the hash values for both MD5 and SHA1 under `File Information`
+[Here][meta-site] you should find the hash values for both MD5 and SHA1 under `File Information`
 ![meta-hash](</assets/images/meta-hash.png>)
 Open PowerShell and use the following command to get the MD5 hash value
 > Get-FileHash "download-path" -Algorithm MD5
 ![md5](</assets/images/md5.png>)

-Next do the same for the SHA1 hash value
+> Next do the same for the SHA1 hash value
 ![sha1](</assets/images/sha1.png>)

 I ended up using the mirror download as the hash values did not match for the original zip file download.